Our National Poet

 The National Poet for Scotland

-The position of Scots Makar – the National Poet for Scotland – was created in February 2004 by the Scottish Executive.
+The position of Scots Makar – the National Poet for Scotland – was created in February 2004 by the Scottish Government.
 ‘Makar’ is the Scots word for the author of a literary work, and particularly for a poet or bard.
 Announcing the creation of the post and the first holder, the First Minister Jack McConnell said:

 It is vitally important that we recognise the significant contribution of poetry to the culture of Scotland.
 This position will symbolise the success and of Scottish poets in the past and the potential of Scottish poetry in the future.
 I hope that the Scots Makar will inspire young Scots to enjoy, and indeed to write, poetry.
 Professor Morgan's work has done just that.
 Generations of Scots have had their lives enriched through his poetry, his vivid imagination and incredible use of language have sparked many an image into life.
 Edwin Morgan is an exceptional human being whose talent has touched the lives of thousands of people around the world.
 He is not just a poet for Scotland - he is a poet for our times.